Joaquin-Arevalo/x86-to-C-interface-programming-project/README.md

 Debug and release mode; C and x86-64

-i) comparative execution time and short analysis of the performance of the kernels Across all tests, the x86-64 implementation consistently outperforms the C implementation in terms of speed.
-This performance trend indicates that the x86-64 implementation of the kernels exhibits significantly greater efficiency in execution time compared to the C implementation, suggesting potential optimizations or inherent performance advantages within the x86-64 architecture for these specific tasks. ii) Take a screenshot of the program output with the correctness check (C)
+i) comparative execution time and short analysis of the performance of the kernels
 ![C](https://github.com/Joaquin-Arevalo/x86-to-C-interface-programming-project/assets/160611650/b73b97d0-8dd5-4253-9286-b9fe8368dfcc)

 iii) Take a screenshot of the program output, including the correctens check (x86-64)